-While the Pershing booklet was being read (and more or less ignored by the French who were used to fighting alongside colonists of other colors from other countries), the men of the 369th were out dedicating themselves to doing their part to win the war.
+While the Pershing booklet was being read (and more or less ignored by the French who were accustomed to fighting alongside colonists from other countries), the men of the 369th were dedicating themselves to doing their part to win the war.

 After the war, the French Army acknowledged their fine work.
 The regiment was awarded the Croix de Guerre, the highest honor given by the French.
 There were also 171 individual medals awarded to members of the 369th.